youssefm/limited-grades/README.md

 # To Do

-- combine implementations of deck selector and set selector?
 - combine implementations of rarity filter and card type filter?
 - Add a dark mode toggle?
 - Work on new UI for rarity and card type filters?